X

 • Cut the side shoot about a quarter inch above its connection to the main vine

 Leave some side shoots in place to maintain structure and ensure plenty of male blossoms.
-Pruning is not exact, so do not worry if you aren’t sure what to prune.
+Pruning isn’t exact, so don’t worry if you’re not sure what to prune.
 The plant will keep growing.

-Green striped ivy gourd fruits growing on a vine with lush green leaves and a metal trellis in the background, similar to tips on how to grow Armenian Cucumbers for a thriving garden.
+Green striped ivy gourd fruits growing on a vine with lush green leaves and a metal trellis in the background.

 When and How to Harvest Armenian Cucumbers